Birds-eye view of Helsinki

 Study in Finland: Student Visas & Permits

 Depending on where you are from, you may or may not have to get a student visa (student residence permit) to be able to study in Finland.
-It’s also important to note that Finnish student residence permits are typically valid for two years [R3] at a time, so you will have to apply for an extension after that period if you intend on staying longer.
+It’s also important to note that Finnish student residence permits are typically granted for the entire duration of your studies.

 Nordic students